Start Here

 • Can you water without causing leaks or drips?

-• Can roots grow without becoming instantly cramped?
+• Can roots grow without becoming cramped straight away?

 • Can you move pots if weather changes?

-• Can you keep it going during a busy week?
+• Can you keep the setup going during a busy week?

-For UK flats and balconies, three friction points appear repeatedly:
+For UK flats and balconies, three problems come up often:

-1. Less direct sun than expected due to nearby buildings.
+1. Less direct sun than expected because of nearby buildings, fences or balcony rails.

 2. More wind than expected on exposed balconies.

-3. Faster moisture loss in small or dark containers during warm spells.
+3. Faster drying in small, dark or exposed containers during warm spells.

-Use How Much Sunlight Do Herbs and Vegetables Need? to map crop demand to the light you actually have.
+Use How Much Sunlight Do Herbs and Vegetables Need? to match crops to the light you actually have, not the light you hoped you had.

 Variety of easy vegetables growing in pots on a compact UK patio or balcony

-Most small-space growers do better with two functional zones rather than one mixed cluster.
+Most small-space growers do better with two simple zones rather than one crowded cluster of mixed pots.

-• Zone A: quick-harvest crops (herbs, leaves, shoots) near the easiest watering point.
+• Zone A: quick-harvest crops such as herbs, salad leaves and shoots near the easiest watering point.

-Step 3: Match container geometry to crop behaviour
+Step 3: Match pot shape to crop needs

-Container gardening is not just “small, medium, large”.
-Width, depth, drainage speed, thermal behaviour and weight all affect results.
+Container gardening is not just about choosing small, medium or large pots.
+Width, depth, drainage speed, warmth and weight all affect results.

-• Shallow wide containers suit salad and short-cycle leaves.
+• Shallow wide containers suit salad leaves and other short-cycle crops.

 For a complete sizing reference, use How to Choose Pots for Balcony and Windowsill Gardening.